 To date, we have financed our operations primarily through issuance of common stock and warrants and subordinated debt (converted to common stock).
 Since our inception, we have not generated any product revenue and do not anticipate generating any revenues for the foreseeable future.
-We have incurred losses from inception to December 31, 2015 of approximately \$73,919,800 that includes non-cash charges of approximately \$35,768,300.
+We have incurred losses from inception to March 31, 2016 of approximately \$75,780,000 that includes non-cash charges of approximately \$35,230,700.
 We have generated negative cash flows from operations since inception.
-We expect to incur increasing expenses over the next several years developing our products.

 We will need to raise additional funds in order to continue our clinical trials.
 Insufficient funds may cause us to delay, reduce the scope of or eliminate one or more of our development programs.
-We anticipate that with our cash and cash equivalents on hand at December 31, 2015, of \$15,127,637, the Company can fund future operations until the end of the first calendar quarter 2017.
+We anticipate that with our cash and cash equivalents on hand at March 31, 2016, of \$11,348,760, the Company can fund future operations until the end of the calendar year 2017.
 Our future capital needs and the adequacy of our available funds will depend on many factors, including the cost of clinical studies and other actions needed to obtain regulatory approval of our products in development.
-If additional funds are required, we may raise such funds from time to time through public or private sales of equity or debt securities or from bank or other loans or through strategic research and development, or licensing.
+If additional funds are required, we may raise such funds from time to time through public or private sales of equity or debt securities or from bank or other loans or through strategic collaboration and/or licensing agreements.
 Financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could materially adversely impact our growth plans and our financial condition or results of operations.
 Additional equity financing, if available, may be dilutive to our shareholders.